workhorsylegacy/py-osinfo/README.rst

         print("Looks like you're using CentOS.")

     if os_release == '99.01':
         print("OMG CentOS from 2099.
-Can I see the sorce code?")
+Can I see the source code?")

 Outputs
 -------